Stuycs-K/finalproject-09-liu-jason-lam-chris/DEVLOG-Chris.md

 Finished debugging echo encode (hopefully) - 15 mins Wrote starter working code for echo decode (need to test more extensively) - 1 hour Replaced compare bits function with correlate from numpy - 15 mins

+### 05-23 - Finished Echo Decode

+Basically rewrote my previous decode by basically breaking audio to segments Read more on this report on signals

+### 05-24 + 05-25 - I am in so much pain (Echo Decode and maybe encode don't work at all)

+why why why why why why why - 5 hours (ongoing)